 - Fuel pump leak

 For a few years, the Acadia had no significant issues.
 The 2017 and 2018 model years had some new and familiar problems, with the most common issue being a faulty driveshaft.
-A piece was actually known to detach while in motion or while idling, creating an obvious hazard for drivers.
-This may have resulted in a loss of propulsion and significant danger while driving, but the same mechanism was also known to fail while the car was not moving.
-Whether the vehicle was parked or driving on an incline, the vehicle could even gradually slide downhill.
+A component was known to detach while in motion or idling, creating an obvious hazard for drivers.
+This may have resulted in a loss of propulsion and significant danger while driving, but the exact mechanism failure also occurred while parked.
+Whether the vehicle was parked or going on an incline, the car could even gradually slide downhill.

-While the driveshaft was the most common issue drivers faced over these model years, further recalls were created for issues with seatbelts, airbags, tires, the ECM, and other mechanical components.
+While the driveshaft was the most common issue drivers faced over these model years, further recalls were created for seat belts, airbags, tires, the ECM, and other mechanical components.
 Recalls are typically done out of an abundance of caution and may not be relevant for every vehicle on the road but still create a headache for drivers.

 THE BEST CARS FOR SNOW